adomokos/climb_that_mountain/blog/2018/06/haskell-stack-vs-stackage-explained.md

 I set down next to a guy ([Dan Burton](https://github.com/DanBurton) to be exact) with my lunch a couple of days ago and I started a conversation with him.
 When we chatted about open source, he mentioned he works on Stackage.
 Now, I heard about it, and I asked him to tell me more.
 I learned quite a bit, I figured others would benefit from having this information, hence the idea of this blog post was born.

 [Stack](https://docs.haskellstack.org/en/stable/README/) came along a couple of years ago to save us all from "Cabal Hell".
-Now, I never had to experience that coming to Haskell after Stack and Stackage was born, but understanding what they provide helps me appreciate it even more.
+I never had to experience it as I started learning Haskell only two years ago, long after Stack and Stackage was born.
+But understanding what they provide helps me appreciate it even more.

 When you start a new project with Stack, there is one line in `stack.yaml` that has significant importance: